 1. Huddlekit

-Best for: Agencies and design teams collaborating with clients across all devices
+Best for: Agencies and design teams reviewing websites across all devices with non-technical clients

 - Integrations: Linear, Slack, webhooks